jdegoes/jdegoes.github.io/_posts/2018-05-10-bifunctor-io.md

 def read(id: String): IO[FileNotFoundException, ByteVector]
 {% endhighlight %}

 This API states that `read` can fail with `FileNotFoundException`.
-However, we may want to abstract over different ways of reading a resource (in-memory versus over HTTP, for example).
+However, we may want to abstract over different ways of reading a resource (in-memory versus over https, for example).
 If we want to abstract over reading, then `FileNotFoundException` is a poor way to represent failure.
 Instead, we should design the API as follows:

 {% highlight scala %}
 def read(id: String): IO[ResourceNotFound, ByteVector]